MUN-ASSIGNMENT/web_assignment_2/readme.md

 Here is some example on what params, body, - url needed for each purpose.

+*!Note!
+This example run server on port 3000.
+If you run in different port, make sure you modified the url accordingly!*

 ### Add a new book.
 (POST Method)
 - url: 'http://localhost:3000/books'
 - body request example: